 Emily Laurence is a journalist and certified health coach living in Raleigh, North Carolina who is obsessed with all-things teen, entertainment, and wellness.
-Currently, she's a senior editor at Well+Good, covering everything from crazy diet trends to serious issues like high-functioning depression, the opioid crisis in American, gun violence, and shamans taking advantage of women.
+Currently, she's a senior writer at Well+Good, covering everything from crazy diet trends to serious issues like high-functioning depression, the opioid crisis in American, gun violence, and shamans taking advantage of women.

 Prior to Well+Good, Emily covered wellbeing for Metro newspaper and was the entertainment editor at Seventeen.com, overseeing the Celebrities, Love, and Health channels.
 She's also written features for the magazine, including an 8-page Hot Guys package and a One Direction cover story.
 She's worked at Twist magazine and ELLE.com, and has written for TeenVogue.com, MarieClaire.com, MTV.com, Girls' Life magazine, Brit + Co, Levo, StyleCaster, and New York Press.